 Finger guards fit over two fingers, either the middle and index fingers or the middle and ring finger.
 It is designed to remind the child not to suck their fingers, and for best results should be worn day and night.
 All guards are made from cotton or polycotton so are easily washable by hand or in the washing machine at a low temperature, and they are secured around the wrist by an adjustable Velcro® strap.
 We offer a wide range of different fabric prints and colours, so we hope that you are able to find the right one to suit your little finger sucker.

-Our fabric finger guards are suitable for children aged between 3 – 12 who need extra support to help them to stop finger sucking.
+Our fabric finger guards are suitable for children aged between 3 – 14 who need extra support to help them to stop finger sucking.
 The fabric finger guards come in five different sizes, so make sure you take a look at our measuring guide before ordering to ensure you get the right fit.

-We recommend that you purchase three guards per hand that they suck, to ensure that you always have a clean one available to wear, and we have some great discounted Stop Finger Sucking Bundles for you where you can choose your own fabrics and we offer free UK delivery on these bundles.
+We have some great discounted Stop Finger Sucking Bundles for you where you can choose your own fabrics and we offer free UK delivery on these bundles.
+Our bundles can include:

 If you need your questions answered as to whether fabric guards work for the prevention of finger sucking you can read more on our FAQ page or our recent blog on success stories from Thumbsie .